Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 borough

-Prohibits drones from operating in any airspace below 400 feet within the Borough over private property (without permission), streets, buildings, between dusk and dawn, or over persons not participating in operations.
+Prohibits drones from operating in any airspace below 400 feet within the Borough, including over private property without permission, over streets, over Borough buildings without permission, between dusk and dawn, and over persons not participating in the operation.

 Restrictions

-No flight below 400 feet over private property without owner permission; no flight over streets, buildings, or uninvolved persons; no night operations between dusk and dawn
+No flight below 400 feet AGL; no night flight; no flight over private property without permission; no flight over non-participating persons within 100 feet

 View source